SkylineCommunications/dataminer-docs/connector-help/connector_help/Slack Messaging.md

 HTTP CONNECTION:

-- **IP address/host**: The polling IP or URL of the destination.Must be slack.com.
+- **IP address/host**: The polling IP or URL of the destination.
+Must be slack.com.
 - **IP port**: The IP port of the destination, by default 443.
 - **Bus address**: If the proxy server has to be bypassed, specify *bypassproxy.*